harrionparrix/HandStrategyAI/README.md

 - **Step 1**: Open `contest.py`.
 - **Step 2**: Define up to **5 bots** with unique strategies.
   - You can create simple or complex bots using any approach you like.
-  - **Rule**: Out of the 5 bots, only **2 bots** can be designed to selectively code against specific enemy bots (i.e., a bot that alters its strategy based on the opponent).
+  - **Rule**: Out of the 5 bots, only **1 bot** can be designed to selectively code against specific enemy bots (i.e., a bot that alters its strategy based on the opponent).
 - **Step 3**: Save your changes, make sure you add a comment with your name beside your bot.

 ### Example Bot Implementation in `contest.py`: